auth0-developer-hub/workshop_angular_typescript_hello-world/Task_1_InstallAuth0SKD.md

 **Don't close this page yet as you'll need some of its information in the next section.**

 ### Install the Auth0 SDK

 After you have successfully cloned the repo and installed all dependencies with `npm install`

-// ToDo setenv.ts
+To install the Auth0 SDK you can do this through npm:
+`npm i @auth0/auth0-angular`

+### Setting up the Backend API

+This Angular code sample is compatible with any "Auth0 Hello World" API code samples, which run on http://localhost:6060 by default.
+However, this project  mocks the external API server using json-server.

+Execute the following command to run the JSON server API:
+`npm run api`

+The API mocks two API endpoints:
+- /api/messages/public
+- /api/messages/protected

+We will get to each one of those during the workshop

+Finally, open another terminal tab and execute this command to run your Angular application:
+`npm start`